-Low Fire Heat (Stage 1): If flame is present at the end of the trial for ignition time, the control leaves High main gas valve energized and inducer motor on High speed for the first 15 seconds, and begins the heat blower 22 second on delay.
+Low Fire Heat (Stage 1): If flame is present at the end of the trial for ignition time, the control leaves Low main gas valve energized, inducer motor on High speed for the first 15 seconds, and begins the heat blower on delay.
 Control inputs are continuously monitored while the call for heat remains.
-The control will always energize the gas valve on High fire with the inducer on High speed for the first 15 seconds of any heating cycle.
-After this 15 second period, the control switches the gas valve to Low fire and inducer to Low speed if no second stage (W2) demand is present.
+The control will always energize the gas valve on Low fire with the inducer on high speed for the first 15 seconds of any heating cycle and ignores any second stage heat demand.
+After this 15 second period, the control switches inducer to Low speed if no second stage demand is present, or attempts to stage to high heat if thermostat W2 terminal is energized.

-- 8. Blower Start-Up After flame is proven, the furnace control energizes the circulating air blower after 22 seconds.
-The blower will then ramp up to the airflow selected for heating. - 9.
-High Heat Staging (with 2 Stage Heat Thermostat) Unit will always start in High heat operation.
+- 8. Blower Start-Up After flame is proven, the furnace control energizes the circulating air blower at a very low speed.
+After 30 seconds, the blower will ramp to the airflow selected for heating. - 9.
+High Heat Staging (with 2 Stage Heat Thermostat) Unit will always start in low heat operation.
 See step 7 for start up sequence.
-After the initial 15 second start up sequence is satisfied, the control will move to Low heat and wait for a W2 call from a 2-stage thermostat.
+After the initial 15 second start up sequence is satisfied, the control will wait for a W2 call from a 2-stage thermostat.
 After a second stage heat demand is present (W2 energized), the gas valve will open to High heat mode increasing the flow of gas to the burners while the inducer and blower motor ramp to high speed.

 Single Stage Heat Thermostat with Automatic Heat Staging - Automatic heat staging allows the unit to operate as a two stage gas furnace with the use of a single stage heating thermostat.
-With the ignition control AUTO HEAT STAGE jumper repositioned from the OFF position to the ON position, the gas furnace will automatically switch to High heat mode of operation after a 10 minute delay.
+With the ignition control AUTO HEAT STAGE jumper repositioned across the desired delay in minutes, 5 or 10, the gas furnace will automatically switch to high heat mode of operation.
 The induced draft motor and blower motor will both ramp to high speed.
-See Figure 12 (page 30).
+See Figure 11B (page 28).

-10. When the thermostat has been satisfied, gas valve is de-energized.

-- 11. The inducer motor is de-energized after a 30 second post purge. - 12.
-The circulating air blower will remain energized for approximately 120 150 seconds after the demand for heat is no longer present. - 13.
+- When the thermostat has been satisfied, gas valve is de-energized. - 11.
+The inducer motor is de-energized after a 30 second post purge. - The circulating air blower will remain energized for approximately 120-150 seconds after the demand for heat is no longer present. - 13.
 Abnormal Conditions If a limit switch opens during heating operation the gas valve is de-energized immediately.
 The control de-energizes the induced draft motor and runs the indoor blower motor continuously while the limit switch is open.